ATGardner/atgardner.github.com/_posts/2014-08-28-day-139-campsite-near-pct-mile-2283-to.markdown

  I had a veggie burrito made by chef, then headed down to the White Pass Inn to get my package and a room for the night.
 Everyone else were heading out on the trail.
  At the store I met Landslide
- &amp; Handbrake, who just did laundry and were heading out, and Sizzler.
+  Handbrake, who just did laundry and were heading out, and Sizzler.
  I first met Sizzler at the kick off, on his first day.
 I also saw him for a second in Tahoe.
 He wanted to but a small bottle of whiskey, and the lady at the store called her son to bring some over from town.
 He then brought over a big glass bottle of Black Velvet.
 He ended up getting a small 10oz plastic bottle with whiskey, and bringing me the rest.
-I think I'll just drop it off at Chef &amp; Ghost at breakfast tomorrow.
+I think I'll just drop it off at Chef  Ghost at breakfast tomorrow.

 {% include image.html src="https://lh3.googleusercontent.com/-SiEZUA5kVl4/VAXk1B-NsaI/AAAAAAADTEk/kP9qac9uj1M/1409672177306.jpg cursor: pointer;" caption=" Mt St Helen's" %}